ariannargesi/quickcomponent.io/README.md

 # Quickcomponent.io

 This website speed up your component creation process with React.js.
-Modify content, styles of the elements and click on export button to receive your component code with your custom configurations.
+Modify contents, styles of the elements and click on export button to receive your component code with your custom configurations.

 ## How to use
 First open website [here](http://quickcomponent.io)